 Which of the following bonds has the greatest bond dipole moment?

 Fluorine is the most electronegative halogen atom.
-The difference of electronegativity between fluorine and carbon is the greatest ⇒ H-F has the greatest bond dipole moment
+The difference in electronegativity between fluorine and hydrogen is the greatest ⇒ H-F has the greatest bond dipole moment

 Which statement is incorrect about the reaction of 1-bromobutane and hydroxide ion?